-of asset returns greater than or less than the assumed rate of return, with a 20% corridor.

-Investment rate of return/Discount rate......
-7.875% nominal rate, net of investment expense.

-10% of all disabilities are assumed to be ordinary (90% are service connected).

-is represented by the RP-2014 Blue Collar Mortality with Scale MP-2016, fully generational.
+Asset valuation method Assets held by the fund are valued at fair value as reported by the Public Employees' Retirement Administration Commission (PERAC).
+The actuarial value of assets is determined using a five-year smoothing of asset returns greater than or less than the assumed rate of return, with a 20% corridor.
+Investment rate of return/Discount rate 7.875% nominal rate, net of investment expense.
+Projected salary increases 3.75% per year.
+Cost of living adjustments 3.0% of the first \$16,000 of retirement income.
+Rates of disability For general employees, it was assumed that 45% of all disabilities are ordinary (55% are service connected).
+For police and fire employees, 10% of all disabilities are assumed to be ordinary (90% are service connected).
+Mortality Rates It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2016, fully generational.
 Mortality for retired members for Group 1 and 2 is represented by the RP-2014 Blue Collar Mortality Table set forward five years for males and 3 years for females, fully generational.
 Mortality for retired members for Group 4 is represented by the RP-2014 Blue Collar Mortality Table set forward three years for males, and six years for females, fully generational.
 Mortality for disabled members for Group 1 and 2 is represented by the RP-2000 Mortality Table set forward six years.
 Mortality for disabled members for Group 4 is represented by the RP-2000 Mortality Table set forward two years.
-Generational adjusting is based on
+Generational adjusting is based on Scale MP-2016.

-Scale MP-2016.